Meet Our Team

 I continue to further my studies, particularly through the Barral Institute, with a growing interest in the role of the visceral and neural systems in health and recovery.

-Outside of the clinic, I enjoy jazz music and have a strong interest in cooking and culinary traditions from around the world.
+Outside the clinic, I enjoy jazz music and have a strong interest in cooking and culinary traditions from around the world.

 Starting at Sana Osteopathy on April 28, 2026.